Four Beauties: Wang Zhaojun

 Wang Zhaojun was born around 50 BCE, during the Western Han dynasty.
 Again reflecting the Zhuangzi, she was said to be so beautiful that her appearance would entice birds in flight to fall from the sky.
-Locally renowned for her beauty and skill at playing the pipa, she was chosen to be admitted into the harem of Emperor Yun, despite her young age.
+Locally renowned for her beauty and skill at playing the pipa, she was chosen to be admitted into the harem of Emperor Yuan, despite her young age.
 Despite her beauty, the emperor never visited her, as she had refused to bribe the official portraitists, who had then painted an unflattering portrait of her.

 In 33 BCE, the Xiongnu Chanyu Huhanye came to the Han capital Chang'an on an official visit, and asked for a Han beauty as his wife as part of the marriage alliance system between the Han dynasty and the Xiongnu.
 The new emperor, Emperor Huan, ordered that the plainest woman from the harem be given to Huhanye, and so Wang Zhaojun was chosen, based on her unflattering portrait.
 The artist Mao Yanshou was subsequently executed for deceiving the Emperor.

 Diaochan

-Diaochan lived during the waning years of the Eastern Han and the subsequent Three Kingdoms period.
-She was said to be so luminously lovely that the moon itself would shy away in embarrassment when compared to her face.
+Diaochan is a fictional character in the Ming novel Romance of the Three Kingdoms.
+Set in the waning years of the Eastern Han and the subsequent Three Kingdoms period, she was said to be so luminously lovely that the moon itself would shy away in embarrassment when compared to her face.

 Chinese historical records indicate that the warrior Lü Bu had a secret affair with one of the warlord Dong Zhuo's maids and he constantly feared that Dong Zhuo would find out.
 This was one of the reasons why he betrayed and assassinated Dong Zhuo in 192.
-However, the maid's name was not recorded in history.
-In later retellings, such as the Ming novel Romance of the Three Kingdoms, this woman is called Diaochan, and fictional details about her life were added over the centuries.
+The maid's name was not recorded in history, but it is believed the story partly inspired the character of Diaochan.
+In Romance of the Three Kingdoms, Diaochan, a geji of Wang Yun, assists her master in his plot to bring down Dong Zhuo.
+She seduces both Lü Bu and Dong Zhuo and thus drives a wedge between the two, eventually having Lü kill his foster father Dong Zhuo.
+She then becomes a concubine of Lü.
+The fictional details about her life were added over the centuries.